 Modifying Configuration Properties

-When a service is added to Cloudera Manager, either through the installation or upgrade wizard or with the Add Services workflow, Cloudera Manager configures it with a default set of configuration properties, based on the needs of the service and characteristics of the cluster in which it will run.
+When a service is added to Cloudera Manager, either through the installation or upgrade wizard or with the Add Services workflow, Cloudera Manager automatically sets the configuration properties, based on the needs of the service and characteristics of the cluster in which it will run.
 These configuration properties include both service-wide configuration properties, as well as specific properties for each role type associated with the service, managed through role groups.
 A role group is a set of configuration properties for a role type, as well as a list of role instances associated with that group.
 Cloudera Manager automatically creates a default role group named Role Type Default Group for each role type.
 See Role Groups.

 Changing the Configuration of a Service or Role Instance